jncronin/gk/Firmware/doc/vfs.md

 Any subsequent file operation syscall uses the inherited members of the File object previously created.
 In the case of LwextFiles, these generate a request pushed to a queue which are implemented by the ext thread.
 The ext thread simply calls the relevant lwext4 function and returns its result.
 Various compilation-time checks are performes to ensure that the types/defines used by lwext4 are the same as those used by newlib in the gk userland.

 As a final optimisation a LRU cache of fstat values is maintained reducing the need to load these from disk.
-These are currently wiped on _any_ write access to the SD card.
+This cache is currently wiped on _any_ write access to the SD card.